agavakole/alx-system_engineering-devops/README.md

-Task 9.Deleting the dir in tmp
+Task 10.changes the working directory to the previous one.